If you've ever felt like you were missing from your own story, this piece is for you—and the child you once were.

 By ten, I'd become an archaeologist of my own defects, cataloging evidence of my wrongness with scientific precision.
 The way my wrist bent when I threw a ball.
 How my voice lifted when I got excited.
 Each deviation from boyhood's strict blueprint felt like another piece of proof in a case I was building against myself.

-The shame came pre-installed, before I had words for what I was ashamed of.
+The shame came pre-installed before I had words for what I was ashamed of.